mathsalmi/keycloak-guard-bundle/README.md

 # Keycloak Symfony Guard Bundle

+This package is a fork of [acsystems/keycloak-guard-bundle](https://packagist.org/packages/acsystems/keycloak-guard-bundle) and supports Symfony 3.4.

+## Original README

 The goal of this bundle is to provide a Keycloak token authenticator guard for Symfony.

 ![License](https://img.shields.io/badge/license-MIT-brightgreen)